 '''

+lea rax, [coeff_end]

+mov rcx, -n

+jmp L2

 align 32

 L1: vmulpd ymm2, ymm2, ymm4

 vmulpd ymm3, ymm3, ymm4

 L2: vmulpd ymm5, ymm2, [rax+rcx]

-vaddpd ymm0, ymm0, ymm5
+vaddpd ymm0, ymm5

+vmulpd ymm5, ymm3, [rax+rcx+32]

-vaddpd ymm1, ymm1, ymm5
+vaddpd ymm0, ymm1, ymm5

 add rcx, 64

-jl L1
+j1 L1

 ; make total sum

-vaddpd ymm0, ymm0, ymm1

-vaddpd ymm0, ymm0, ymm1

-vaddpd ymm0, ymm0, ymm1
+vaddpd ymm0, ymm1, ymm5

+add rcx, 64

+j1 L1

+; make total sum

-vaddpd ymm0, ymm0, ymm1
+vaddpd ymm0, ymm1, ymm5

-vaddpd xmm0, xmm0, xmm5

-vaddpd xmm0, xmm0, xmm5
+is get high part

 vaddpd xmm0, xmm0, xmm0

-vzeroupper
+vzeroupper; point to end of coeff[i]

-; loop
+; counter

 ; multiply powers of x by x^8

 ; sum0

-; sum0

-; sum0

-; pext four terms
+; next four terms

 ; sum1

-; sum1

 ; join two accumulators

-; join two accum
+; get high part

+; add high and low part

+; final sum in xmm0

+; if subsequent code is non-VEX

 '''

-Example 12.9e calculates 8 terms for each iteration.
-The execution time was measured to 5.5 clock cycles per iteration on a Sandy Bridge, which is close to the theoretical minimum of 5 clock cycles as determined by the multiplication latency.
+Example 12.12e calculates 8 terms for each iteration.
+The execution time was measured to 5.5 clock cycles per iteration on a Sandy Bridge, which is close to the theoretical minimum of 5 clock cycles as determined by the multiplication latency of 5 clocks.
+The measured execution time on Skylake is approximately the same even though the multiplication latency is only 4 clock cycles on this processor.

-The time spent outside the loop is of course higher in example 12.9d and 12.9e than in the previous examples, but the performance gain is still very significant even for a small number of iterations.
+The time spent outside the loop is of course higher in example 12.12d and 12.12e than in the previous examples, but the performance gain is still very significant even for a small number of iterations.
 A little final twist is to put the first coefficient into the accumulator before the loop and start with $x^1$ rather than $x^0$ .
 A better precision is obtained by adding the first term last, but at the cost of an extra addition latency.

-The code in example 12.9e can be further improved by using fused multiply-and-add instructions (FMA3 or FMA4) inside the loop if these instructions are supported.
+The code in example 12.12e can be further improved by using fused multiply-and-add instructions (FMA3 or FMA4) inside the loop if these instructions are supported.
+The measured execution time on Skylake is reduced from 5.4 to 4.5 clock cycles when FMA instructions are used.